Pugachev's Rebellion

-Pugachev's Rebellion (Восстание Пугачёва; also called the Peasants' War 1773–1775 or Cossack Rebellion) of 1773–1775 was the principal revolt in a series of popular rebellions that took place in the Russian Empire after Catherine II seized power in 1762.
+Pugachev's Rebellion (Восстание Пугачёва; also called the Peasants' War 1773–1775 or Cossack Rebellion) of 1773–1775 was the principal revolt in a series of popular rebellions that took place in the Russian Empire after Catherine II, known today as Catherine the Great, seized power in 1762.
 It began as an organized insurrection of Yaik Cossacks headed by Yemelyan Pugachev, a disaffected ex-lieutenant of the Imperial Russian Army, against a background of profound peasant unrest and war with the Ottoman Empire.
-After initial success, Pugachev assumed leadership of an alternative government in the name of the late Tsar Peter III and proclaimed an end to serfdom.
+After initial success, Pugachev assumed leadership of an alternative government, claiming to be Catherine's late husband Tsar Peter III and proclaiming an end to serfdom.
 This organized leadership presented a challenge to the imperial administration of Catherine II.

-The rebellion managed to consolidate support from various groups including the peasants, the Cossacks, and Old Believers priesthood.
-At one point, its administration claimed control over most of the territory between the Volga River and the Urals.
+The rebellion managed to consolidate support from various groups including the peasants, the Cossacks, and Old Believers.
+At one point, its administration claimed control over most of the territory between the Volga River and the Ural Mountains.
 One of the most significant events of the insurrection was the Battle of Kazan in July 1774.

 Government forces failed to respond effectively to the insurrection at first, partly due to logistical difficulties and a failure to appreciate its scale.
 However, the revolt was crushed towards the end of 1774 by General Michelsohn at Tsaritsyn.
 Pugachev was captured soon after and executed in Moscow in January 1775.
 Further reprisals against rebel areas were carried out by General Peter Panin.

-The events have generated many stories in legend and literature, most notably Pushkin's historical novel The Captain's Daughter (1836).
+The events have generated many stories in legend and literature, most notably Alexander Pushkin's historical novel The Captain's Daughter (1836).
 It was the largest peasant revolt in the history of the Russian Empire.